drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Example of Electrostatic Interactions

-Replacement of the hydroxyl group by an amino substituent resulted in a 400 times more potent neuraminidase (NA) inhibitor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/example-electrostatic-interactions-11c2270f'><i class='fa fa-play' aria-hidden='true'></i></button>Replacement of the hydroxyl group by an amino substituent resulted in a 400 times more potent neuraminidase (NA) inhibitor.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.